Fast Grants Program

 How can I support the Fund?

 The Talent Mobility Fund is grateful to kickoff with support from a number of donors.
 We are looking for additional individual donors or institutions to join the Fund.
-Please contact our Operations Lead, Julia, to learn more about opportunities to contribute.
+Please contact our Head of Operations, Diane, to learn more about opportunities to contribute.

 How will you decide what to fund?